peterdpong/checked-android/README.md

-# todo-android
+#MinTask Android App
-Minimalistic Android Todo app written in Kotlin
+A Minimalistic Android Todo app written in Kotlin
+**!!
+IN DEVELOPMENT !! **